peterdri/ece-communications-labs/_ece350/lab3/FM-transmitter-simulation.md

 The sidebands exist at discrete frequencies of $$\pm f_c \pm n f_m$$.
 Does the spectrum look like this?
 What are the sidebands spaced by?
 As you change the $$f_m$$ slider do they move?
 What about if you change the $$f_c$$ slider?

 {% include alert.html title="Deliverable Question 1" class="info" content="Show that the Bessel peaks have the correct values relative to each other.
-In other words, confirm that for the chosen vlaue of $$ \beta $$, the carrier wave and first sideband have the correct values relative to eachother as described by the following equation:
+In other words, confirm that for the chosen value of $$ \beta $$, the carrier wave and first sideband have the correct values relative to each other as described by the following equation:

 $$ \Delta P = 20 log\frac{J_1(\beta)}{J_0(\beta)} $$